-If the project is approved, Innovation Fund Denmark creates a grant case in e-grant.
+If the project is approved or receives a conditional approval, Innovation Fund Denmark creates a grant case in e-grant.
 You must submit financial accounts, reports and other written documents to Innovation Fund Denmark via e-grant, depending on your obligations in the project.
 Likewise, you ask for approval of project changes and otherwise communicate with the Fund's employees via e-grant.
+The deadlines for submitting the required documents will always be evident from the case in E-grant.
+In case the required documents are not submitted within the deadline, the Innovation Fund has the right to stop the project, withdraw the remaining grant and demand repayment of the full prepaid amount.